 Background and History of Fitbark

-A relatively new concept, the idea for FitBark came about when Italian siblings Sara and David were thinking about how to measure their dog’s health/activity against other dogs.
-There didn’t seem to be any tracking, metrics and/or benchmarks to compare against, so they used FitBit as a solution to capture and record data they could then serve back to other pet owners, vets, researchers, etc. Since it is not financially practical for vets and clinics to sell a device like FitBit, and there would be no way to compare canine data in isolation, Sara and David thought that having a product that was mass-produced at a more affordable price would help them gather the data they desired to compare and track dog activity.
+The idea for FitBark came about when Italian siblings Sara and David were thinking about measuring their dog’s health and activity against other dogs.
+There didn’t seem to be any tracking, metrics, or benchmarks to compare against, so they used FitBit as a solution to capture and record data they could then serve back to other pet owners, vets, researchers, etc.

-The product was originally funded through a successful crowd funding campaign on Kickstarter.
-They then aligned with the right advisers and built a small but solid team of engineers to help bring their vision to life.
-Although the hardware is very similar to the original prototype, the software is constantly being upgraded and updated.
-Having built a solid hardware product, the software is more fluid and thus easier to make changes to.
+The software is more fluid and thus easier to make changes to than the hardware.
 FitBark looks to its customers for input because this loyal group of users constantly provide feedback on possible improvements and new features.
-Co-Founders Sara and David talk to customers directly and remain available and approachable for their customers.
+Co-Founders Sara and David talk to customers directly and remain available and approachable to their customers.